City Centre Plan

 • In what ways would the City Center Plan help all tiers of communities with food banks or community kitchens or in Surrey's downtown region to reduce surging food insecurity and homelessness?

-Mark asked 6 months ago
+Mark asked about 1 year ago

 The City Centre Plan is primarily a strategy for the physical growth and development of City Centre.
 The City maintains the Community Food Resource Map to promote food security in Surrey.